Meet the Founder Nikos Vasilellis

 While I was studying for my Bachelor of Engineering in Applied Informatics and Multimedia in the island of Crete, my love for the sea and the aquatic activities was always alive.
 As a result, I decided to become a certified beach lifeguard and work alongside my studies.
 In the same year, I got my speed boat licence and became a certified PADI Open Water Diver.

 My job as a beach lifeguard played a big role in developing my core values, such as caring and protecting others and preventing incidents rather than trying to deal with them at a later stage.
 In addition, it gave me the opportunity to come in touch with many people from other countries, which grew the sense of multiculturalism in me, something that I also love to experience in Sydney and generally in Australia.

 After completing my studies, I decided to follow another passion of mine and started my own business as a software and web developer.
 During the following years, I developed and managed a travel website for the North-Eastern Aegean Sea.

 As of 2013, I fulfilled my lifelong dream of moving to Australia.
 That desire was implanted in my heart from a very young age while listening the stories of my grandparents who travelled across Australia in the middle of the ‘80s.
 They brought with them many souvenirs.
 One of them was a colourful table cover which had the map of Australia designed on it.
 During my summertime visits to Lesvos, I was always daydreaming while sitting on that table.
-“One day I will live on and explore that large sunny island on the other side of the world”, I used to tell my grandpa.
+“One day I will live on and explore that large sunny island on the other side of the world”, I used to tell my grandparents.